Clara Burel: 2018: First ITF Circuit final

 Following her final in Melbourne, Burel was selected as an alternate in the French Fed Cup team for the 2018 first round against Belgium.
-In September, she reached her first final on the ITF Circuit at Clermont-Ferrand, falling to Lesley Kerkhove.
+In September, she reached her first final on the ITF Women's Circuit at Clermont-Ferrand, falling to Lesley Kerkhove.

 2019: Major debut

 Burel was a wildcard entrant at the Australian Open where she lost in the first round to Carla Suárez Navarro.